Are you someone who loves to blaze new hiking trails and sleep under the stars?

 There’s a reason they use water in baptismal rituals, after all.

-Waves can cause destruction, but if you surrender to a wave you’re better off.
+Waves can shatter things, but if you surrender to a wave you’re better off.

 They can represent saying “yes” to the chaos around you and learning how to work with the cards you’ve been dealt.